Romific-lab/AeroBirds/README.md

 ```

 ### Test
-To test the code, run example.py or the code below.
+To test the code, run example.py or the code below:

 ```bash
 from Detector import Detector